josh-works/git_practice/readme.md

 run `git remote -v` to make sure everything is as expected.

 Cool.
-Now, go to your git repo, and change its name.
+Now, go to your git repo, and change its name (somewhere in "settings").
 It'll change the URL.
 Knowing what we have now worked through above, can you fix your now-broken remote URL?

+### Branching

+run `git branch`

+what branches do you see?

+Probably just one. do `git checkout holy_snaps_its_a_branch`. what happens?

+Probably some sort of error. turns out you need a `-b` flag when making a new branch.

+try `git checkout -b holy_snaps_its_a_branch`.
+(Whoever reads this first - interrupt me and ask me about tab autocomplete for branches.
+Yeah, you. reading this right now.)

+run `git branch` again.
+Two branches, right? cool.

+Make five more.
+I kid you not.
+Five more.

+Once you have, take a screenshot of that part of your terminal, and post it to the #git_workflow channel in the turing slack.